What is erysipelas?

 What are the clinical features of erysipelas?

-Erysipelas predominantly affects the skin of the lower limbs, but when it involves the face it can have a characteristic butterfly distribution on the cheeks and bridge of the nose.
+Erysipelas predominantly affects the skin of the lower limbs, but when it involves the face it can have a characteristic butterfly distribution on the cheeks and across the bridge of the nose.

-- The affected skin is red, firm, swollen and may be finely dimpled (like an orange skin).
+- It is bright red, firm and swollen.
+It may be finely dimpled (like an orange skin).

-- Bleeding into the skin may cause purpura (purple patches).
+- Bleeding into the skin may cause purpura.

 What are the complications of erysipelas?